-- 2. Appropriate documentation verifying the circumstances for the missed examination must be provided at the MAKE-UP test.
-Failure to provide appropriate documentation will result in a grade of F for the missed test. - a.
-Tests or examinations missed on the grounds of medical circumstances must be supported by an Attending Physician's statement - (http://www.registrar.yorku.ca/exams/deferred/) or a statement by a Psychologist or Counselor.
+2. Appropriate documentation verifying the circumstances for the missed examination must be provided at the MAKE-UP test.
+Failure to provide appropriate documentation will result in a grade of F for the missed test.

+a.
+Tests or examinations missed on the grounds of medical circumstances must be supported by an Attending Physician's statement or a statement by a Psychologist or Counselor.
 The Physician's statement must include: (i) full name, mailing address and telephone number of the physician on official letterhead; (ii) the nature of the illness and its duration (i.e., specific dates covered); and, (iii) indication of whether the illness and/or medication prescribed would have SERIOUSLY affected the student's ability to study and perform over the period in question.
-Note: The physician's office may be contacted to verify the information provided. - b.
+Note: The physician's office may be contacted to verify the information provided.

+b.
 Tests or examinations missed on the grounds of non-medical circumstances must be supported by appropriate documentation (i.e., death certificates, obituary notice, automobile accident reports, airline/train/bus ticket/receipts with date of booking on ticket, etc.).
-Airline/train/bus ticket/receipts for emergency travel must indicate destination, departure and return dates. - c.
+Airline/train/bus ticket/receipts for emergency travel must indicate destination, departure and return dates.

+c.
 Academic reason: If students have a test in another course during the same time and day (or if there is overlap between test times), students will be granted the opportunity to write the makeup.
 Students need to provide documentation that they are enrolled in the other course and there is a test on that day (e.g., include copy of the course syllabus and receipt of enrollment).
-A conflict with a LECTURE in another course is NOT a legitimate reason to miss the test and students will receive an F and no opportunity to write the makeup. - 3.
-In the case of a make-up test/exam, the student must be prepared to write within two weeks following the missed test.
-Although the content to be examined will be the same, the format may or may not follow that of the original test/examination.
+A conflict with a LECTURE in another course is NOT a legitimate reason to miss the test and students will receive an F and no opportunity to write the makeup.

+3. Although the content to be examined will be the same, the format may or may not follow that of the original test/examination.
 It is the student's responsibility to check with the instructor as to the date/time of the make-up, which will be posted on the course website.
 A conflict with another course lecture during the time of the make-up is not an acceptable reason for missing the make-up test.
 If a student misses the set make-up test date on reasonable grounds (see points a and b above) then the student needs to obtain additional appropriate documentation.
 Also, you need to contact the course director/instructor within 48 hours of missing the make-up test to have the opportunity to re-schedule.
-Missed make-ups must be supported by appropriate documentation (see points A and B above).
-Failure to provide appropriate documentation will result in a grade of F on the missed test.
-If students miss the set make-up test date AND have all the appropriate documentation, they will be given a second and final chance to write Test 1 at the convenience of the psyc department.
-For those students that miss Test 2 the same procedure needs to be followed to be able to write the makeup.
-Those that miss Test 3 and the makeup date for Test 3, students will be given a final chance to write in October 2017.
+Missed make-ups must be supported by appropriate documentation will result in a grade of F on the missed test.

-Tentative Makeup Dates:
+Makeup Test Dates: